-A friend and I were recently bemoaning the fact that Catholics today don’t seem to be actively engaged in serious creative writing.
+Back in October 2017, A friend and I were bemoaning how Catholics today don’t seem to be actively engaged in serious creative writing.
 Part of this may be due to a lack of internal support (support in the Church) for such writers.
 Part of this may come from the fact that many Catholics, while very interested in discussing beauty and exegeting the beautiful, don’t prioritize the co-creative activity of making beautiful things as part of what it means to be made in the image and likeness of a creative God.
 To respond to both of these, we started up a (monthly) writing group!

 The monthly group has roughly this format: 3 or so people will submit creative pieces, and we’ll meet to critique and discuss.
 Participants are expected to submit written comments for each piece prior to each meeting.
 We’ll also discuss issues related to publishing as they arise.